 Thomas Jenkins married Maria, who was the granddaughter of William Henry, and they settled on part of the land that had been 'promised' to William Henry.
 Their orchard was named Millwood after William Henry's farm.
-The Jenkins's stone kitchen, an outbuilding of the main house, was built between 1850 and 1860 and is, along with the cottage built by the orchardists William and Mary Baker, the oldest cottage in Ku-ring-gai.
+The Jenkins's stone kitchen, an outbuilding of the main house, was built between 1850 and 1860 and is, along with the cottage built by the orchardists William and Jane Baker, the oldest cottage in Ku-ring-gai.

 Orchardists and others in the district would gather at 'Cook's Flat' for horse racing.
 The racecourse, along what is now Bradfield Road, was later the site for an air force base and migrant settlement, that became the suburb of Bradfield, later absorbed into West Lindfield.

 A community develops

 The West Lindfield Neighbourhood Shopping Centre was built from 1950 to 1955.
 Because of growing competition with large shopping complexes, business owners in the West Lindfield Shopping Centre signed a petition which was presented to Ku-ring-gai Council in September 2008, requesting more prominent signage regarding the name of the centre and the services offered.

 The Lady Game Community Centre, an important focus for West Lindfield residents, was built in 1958 as a result of community pressure.
 It was financed by the local community and the Ku-ring-gai Municipal Council.